auduno/Kaggle-Acquire-Valued-Shoppers-Challenge/readme.md

 ## To recreate the submission

 This submission requires an installation of xgboost, vowpal wabbit, sofia-ml and scikit-learn, and has only been tested on ubuntu linux.
-Note that since this is a large dataset, creation of features will take a long time, so I've included a zipped file with the finished features in /features/train and /features/test.
-Classification will take up up to an hour and requires a lot of RAM (> 8 GB), mostly due to extra trees implementation in scikit-learn.
+Note that since this is a large dataset, creation of features will take a long time, so I've included a zipped file with the finished features in */features/train* and */features/test*.
+Classification might also take up up to an hour and requires a lot of RAM (> 8 GB), mostly due to the extra trees classifier in scikit-learn.

-* download the competion data (offers.csv, testHistory.csv, trainHistory.csv, transactions.csv) and put them in the folder "data"
+* download the competion data (*offers.csv*, *testHistory.csv*, *trainHistory.csv*, *transactions.csv*) and put it in the folder "data"
-* create some helper data
+* create some helper data:
-** create_dept_category_map.py
+ * create_dept_category_map.py
-** create_seasonal_cat.py
+ * create_seasonal_cat.py
-** create_user_dates.py
+ * create_user_dates.py
-** create_base_features.py
+ * create_base_features.py
 * create features by running these scripts.
 Note that you need to create features for both training and test sets.
-To switch between running for training and test sets, set the python variable "testset" to True or False respectively.
+To switch between running for training and test sets, set the python variable "testset" in the beginning of each script to False or True respectively.
-** create_product_features1.py
+ * create_product_features1.py
-** create_user_features1.py
+ * create_user_features1.py
-** create_seasonal_features.py
+ * create_seasonal_features.py
-** create_product_cheapness_feature.py
+ * create_product_cheapness_feature.py
-** create_rebuy_probability_categories.py
+ * create_rebuy_probability_categories.py
-** create_rebuy_probability_products.py
+ * create_rebuy_probability_products.py
-** create_competition_features.py
+ * create_competition_features.py
-** create_new_product_features.py
+ * create_new_product_features.py
-** create_user_first_transaction_feature.py
+ * create_user_first_transaction_feature.py
-** create_negative_features.py
+ * create_negative_features.py
-** merge_features.py
+ * merge_features.py
-* set positions for installation of xgboost, vw, sofia-ml, data-folder in top of python script "generate_submission.py" via variables *xgboost_python_path*, *vowpalwabbit_path*, *sofiaml_path*, and *data_path*
+* set positions for installation of xgboost, vw, sofia-ml, data-folder in top of python script *generate_submission.py* via variables *xgboost_python_path*, *vowpalwabbit_path*, *sofiaml_path*, and *data_path*
-* run "generate_submission.py" to create the final submission
+* run *generate_submission.py* to create the final submission